v6cord/VVVVVV/FEATURES.md

 - `customactivityzone(x,y,w,h,color,script)` - x,y,w,h in pixels, color is `red`/`orange`/`yellow`/`green`/`cyan`/`blue`/`pink`/`purple` (actually pink)/`white`/`gray`, if invalid it defaults to gray, prompt goes on the next line

 - `customactivityzonergb(x,y,w,h,r,g,b,script)` - x,y,w,h in pixels, prompt goes on the next line

+- Fixed the 2-frame delay to execute a script when entering a room